lvgeek200110-hub/OrderedRamseyZ3/README.md

 - that the filename agrees with the metadata stored inside the file;
 - that \(N=R-1\) has status SAT;
 - that \(N=R\) has status UNSAT;
-- that the result files can be parsed correctly.
+- that all result files can be parsed correctly.

 The output table is written to